Jiggyblocc/profile-card/README.md

 License

-Overview
+🧩 Overview

-This project is a single, reusable profile card component that displays:
+This project extends the Stage 0 single-page Profile Card into a multi-page web application.
+It now includes:

+Home Page (index.html) — Profile card displaying:

 User avatar

-Name and short bio
+Name and bio

-Join time
+Join time (updated live via JavaScript)

-Social links (X/Twitter, LinkedIn, GitHub)
+Social links

 Hobbies and dislikes

-It strictly follows HNG’s requirements, including semantic HTML, data-testid attributes for CSS and testing, and a responsive layout.
+About Page (about.html) — A reflective page showcasing:

+Bio and program goals

+Areas of low confidence

+A note to your future self

+Extra thoughts

+Contact Page (contact.html) — A simple contact form featuring:

+Full name, email, subject, and message fields

+Built-in form validation using JavaScript

+Success and error feedback for user interaction

+Each page is fully responsive, semantic, and accessible — designed to meet the HNG technical standards.

-Features
+⚙️ Features

+✅ Multi-page layout — Includes Home, About, and Contact pages

+🧭 Navigation bar — Seamlessly links all pages

+♿ Accessibility-first — Semantic tags, proper labels, and keyboard support

-Responsive design: Works on desktop and mobile screens
+📱 Responsive design — Optimized for desktop, tablet, and mobile

-Keyboard navigation: Links are focusable, with visible focus indicators

-Semantic HTML: Uses <article>, <section>, <figure>, <nav>

-CSS best practices: Flexbox, spacing, shadows, and clean layered layout

-Accessible: Focus styles and semantic labeling improve screen reader support
+🧩 Form validation — Checks required fields, valid email format, and message length

+🕒 Dynamic time display — Shows current time in milliseconds (Home page)

+💅 Clean styling — Flexbox-based, with consistent spacing, shadows, and colors

-Installation
+🚀 Installation

 Clone the repository: